Project scope

 KLEMEN, Matej, ARHAR HOLDT, Špela, POLLAK, Senja, KOSEM, Iztok, PORI, Eva, GANTAR, Polona, KNEZ, Mihaela.
 Building a CEFR-labeled core vocabulary and developing a lexical resource for Slovenian as a second and foreign language.
 V: MEDVEĎ, Marek (ur.), et al. eLex 2023: electronic lexicography in the 21st century (eLex 2023): proceedings of the eLex 2023 conference: [Brno], 27–29 June 2023.
 Brno: Lexical Computing CZ, 2023.
 Str.
 654-668.
 Electronic lexicography in the 21st century, https://elex.link/elex2023/wp-content/uploads/118.pdf.
 [COBISS.SI-ID 158856451]

-For syntactic research, we developed a methodology for extracting syntactic information from pedagogical corpora.
+For syntactic studies, we developed a methodology for extracting syntactic information from pedagogical corpora.
 We published openly accessible frequency lists of collocations from the Šolar 3.0 corpus and the Učbeniki 1.0 corpus in the CLARIN.SI repository, as well as frequency lists of syntactic structures from both corpora.
 These data can serve as a basis for developing empirically grounded developmental benchmarks, descriptors, and other materials for learning Slovene.
-The methodology for syntactic extraction was also presented at a conference.
+As part of the project, we also prepared two linguistic analyses comparing the characteristics of student writing and textbooks across educational levels, focusing on both vocabulary and syntax.

 MUNDA, Tina, ARHAR HOLDT, Špela, ROZMAN, Tadeja, STRITAR KUČUK, Mojca, KREK, Simon, KRAPŠ VODOPIVEC, Irena, STABEJ, Marko, PORI, Eva, GOLI, Teja, LAVRIČ, Polona, LASKOWSKI, Cyprian Adam, KOCJANČIČ, Polonca, KLEMENC, Bojan, KRSNIK, Luka, KOSEM, Iztok.
 Frequency list of collocations from the Šolar 3.0 corpus.
 Ljubljana: University of Ljubljana, Centre for Language Resources and Technologies: University of Ljubljana, Faculty of Arts, 2025.
 CLARIN.SI data & tools.
 ISSN 2820-4042. http://hdl.handle.net/11356/2011.
 [COBISS.SI-ID 225465859]